 At 80%, British-Columbia has one of the highest cremation rates in the world!
-One study found that 160 kilograms of carbon dioxide is produced on the day of a cremation, almost four times more than a burial.
-While cremation is energy intensive and contributes to our carbon footprint, over the long term, the maintenance of a gravesite, such as watering and mowing, generates more carbon dioxide.
+One study found that 160 kilograms of carbon dioxide are produced on the day of cremation, almost four times more than a burial.
+While cremation is energy-intensive and contributes to our carbon footprint, over the long term, the maintenance of a gravesite, such as watering and mowing, generates more carbon dioxide.

 This is the act of tossing the ashes to the wind.
-Usually this is done by one or more individuals while others look on with care and consideration.
-Wind direction should be considered to ensure that ashes are cast downwind.
+Usually, this is done by one or more individuals while others look on with care and consideration.
+One should consider wind direction to ensure that ashes are cast downwind.
 The ashes are mostly made up of a dense sand-like matter and will quickly fall to the ground, but some of it will be a fine powder, which will form a whiteish grey cloud.

 A ring of ashes is formed on the ground around an object or group of objects by holding the scattering urn close to the ground and pouring out a ring of ashes.
 Friends and family members can create an outer ring around the ashes and take turns stepping into the ring to share words of remembrance.